johnwhile/SoftSerial/README.md

 ## Write

 There are 3 ways to write a byte and they must not be used simultaneously.
-1. This function does not use the timer interrupts but a simple delay.
+1. This function does not use the timer interrupts but a simple delay instead.
 It's blocking code, so the code inside the loop will resume when the byte is completely written.
 For example, for a SERIAL_8N1 and baud rate 9600 = 10 bits * 104.17uS = 1.042mS
 ```
 void loop() {
   Write(byte data) //exist after 1.04mS